 The 2 biggest hurdles are staff and budget restraints.
-If you want to have a decent reach with your campaigns you either need to have money to run ads or you have to have a really good network of people who help you
+If you want to have a decent reach with your campaigns you either need to have money to run ads.
+Or you have to have a really good network of people who help you sharing your cause.

 Another big hurdle is working with committees.
 We find that if too many people have an opinion on social media, nothing gets done.
 Appoint one person who can be in charge, set KPIs and review after a quarter.
 If the person is not the right fit or the campaigns are not performing you can always change directions after a proper review.